girlgonedata/Data_Job_Market_Top_Skills_PL/project/README.md

 Overall, specialized skills in data management and analysis, such as BigQuery and Airflow, significantly boost earning potential for data analysts in Poland.

 ### 5. The Most Optimal Skills to Learn
-Let's merge insights on the most sought-after and highest-paying skills to identify which ones offer job security (high demand) and financial benefits (high salaries), providing strategic insights for career development in data analysis.
+Let's merge insights on the most sought-after and highest-paying skills to identify which ones offer job security (high demand) and financial benefits (high salaries), providing strategic insights for career development in data industry.

 **All data jobs:**
 ```sql